Dimassr29/Function-in-R-Graph-/README.md

 = this file contain code to make a function in R language

-File 2 : Function - Graph
+File 2 : Function - Graph.r
 = This file contain code to make graph from a function in R language